Updated: Friday 23 October 2020

 Just Eat Belfast Bikes

 Belfast Bikes rent-a-bike service has resumed across Belfast, with some restrictions in place.

 Belfast Castle and Malone House

 You can contact Belfast Castle by email firstname.lastname@example.org or Malone House by email email@example.com for more information.

-Our parks are open to allow people to take exercise in their local park.
+Our parks are open to allow people to take exercise.
 But it is very important that everyone observes social distancing guidance when using our parks.